Home Wiki > SDB:Configuring Scanners

 /sbin/lsusb

-If this command do not display the scanner model, the data transfer between the machine and the scanner cannot work because the kernel could not recognize the USB device or not all required USB kernel modules were loaded.
+If it does not display the scanner model, the data transfer between the machine and the scanner cannot work because the kernel could not recognize the USB device or not all required USB kernel modules were loaded.

 To test the system in the event of problems, connect the scanner directly to the machine as the only USB device (apart from a USB keyboard or USB mouse if any).
 Then reboot the system while keeping the scanner switched on.
 Normally, hotplug/udev makes sure that the needed USB kernel modules are loaded automatically.
 Immediately after the reboot, view the USB kernel messages with